Get Started with Alert Logic Scans

 You can review scan results and their outcomes in several different pages in the Alert Logic console:

-- Reports Guide—For full reports of scan results
+- Vulnerabilities Reports—For full reports of scan results

-You can filter your assets by regions, networks, subnets, hosts, tags and other assets to see what is being scanned from the Topology page.
-You can also manage your credentials to set up credentialed scanning for assets on this page.
-See Topology for more information.
+On the Topology page, you can filter your assets by regions, networks, subnets, hosts, tags and other assets to see which assets are being scanned.
+You can also manage scan settings such as your credentials to set up credentialed scanning for assets and adjusting scan performance settings.
+For more information, see Topology and Adjust Scan Settings.